krishaamer/green-filter-research/research/literature/design.md

 Again, AI has the potential to provide the parameters for sustainability.

-AI tool is developed for deciding the suitable life cycle design parameters https://www.sciencedirect.com/science/article/abs/pii/S0957417422017146
+-   AI tool is developed for deciding the suitable life cycle design parameters (Singh & Sarkar (2023))

 ## Circular Economy {#circular-economy}